Coat Colors in Boxers and the ABC

 What about a crate?

 A crate is an invaluable asset to your puppy's training and well-being.
 It is not a prison.
 A crate is a safe haven for the puppy when his owners go to work or the store, a place where his owners don't have to worry about his chewing of electrical cords or furniture.
 Be sure that the crate does not allow your boxer to slip his head through any wire mesh, as he may not be able to retract it.
-Since a puppy is loathe to soil his crate, it is a great aid in housetraining.
+Since a puppy is reluctant to soil his crate, it is a great aid in housetraining.
 If you leave the crate door open, you will find that the puppy will probably enter the crate voluntarily when he wants to rest.
 Be sure to put the crate in a warm place.
 The Boxer is sensitive to temperature extremes and does not enjoy drafts, summer heat, or cold.
 He should not be kept outdoors, but inside the house as a cherished member of the family.

 Collars are always appropriate when going for a walk with the owner.
 However, be aware that your Boxer should not have any collar left on him when he is unattended.
 Even simple buckle collars can and do get caught on the most unexpected objects.
 They can also be twisted in the jaws of any playful doggy companion, with the potential for choking a very real danger.
 As a conscientious owner, you must beware.